intersystems/Samples-BI/README.md

-# Samples-DeepSee
+# Samples-BI
-This contains the classes from the DeepSee package and is used for InterSystems Business Intelligence
+This contains the classes from the DeepSee and HoleFoods packages and is used for InterSystems Business Intelligence